RENCI/apsviz-timeseriesdb-ingest/README.md

 where xxxx.xxxx.xxx is your server.

-#### Ingest Station Data
+### Ingest Station Data

 If running the commands below on Sterling, using k8s, replace the directory paths with the /data/ast-run-harvester/, and /data/ast-run-ingester/ directory paths, where appropriate.

 To ingest the station meta data run the command below in the /home/nru directory:

-python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask IngestStations

-On Sterling, using k8s, the command would be:

 python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask IngestStations

 This will ingest the station data in the stations directory into the drf_gauge_station table in the database.

-#### Create and Ingest Source Data
+### Create and Ingest Source Data

 To ingest the source data, first ingest the source meta using the following command:

-python prepare4Ingest.py --inputTask IngestSourceMeta
+python prepare4Ingest.py --inputTask ingestSourceMeta

 This will ingest meta data, containing information on the data sources, into the drf_source_meta table.
 This meta data will be used as argparse input when running prepare4Ingest.py and runIngest.py.

 The next step is to ingest the source data into the drf_gauge_source table.
 To do this run the following command:

-python prepare4Ingest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask IngestSource

-This will create Source data files in /data/DataIngesting/DAILY_INGEST and then ingest them into the drf_gauge_source table in the database.

-On Sterling, using k8s, the command would be:

-python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask IngestSource
+python prepare4Ingest.py --ingestDir /data/ast-run-ingester/ --inputTask ingestSourceData

 This will create Source data files in /data/ast-run-ingester/ and then ingest them into the drf_gauge_source table in the database.

-#### Create and Ingest Harvest File Meta Data
+### Create and Ingest Harvest File Meta Data

-To create and ingest the harvest file meta data run the following command:
+To create and ingest the harvest file meta data, for observation data, run the following command:

-python runIngest.py --harvestDir /data/DataHarvesting/DAILY_HARVESTING/ --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask File

-This will create Harvest meta data files in /data/DataIngesting/DAILY_INGEST and then ingest them into the drf_harvest_data_file_meta  table in the database.

-On Sterling, using k8s, the command would be:

-python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask File
+python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask ingestHarvestDataFileMeta

 This will create Harvest meta data files in /data/ast-run-ingester and then ingest them into the drf_harvest_data_file_meta  table in the database.

+To create and ingest the harvest file meta data, for ADCIRC model data, run the following command:

+python runIngest.py --harvestDir /data/ast-run-harvester/ --ingestDir /data/ast-run-ingester/ --inputTask ingestHarvestDataFileMeta --modelRunID xxxx-dddddddddd-mmmmmmmmmmm

+where xxxx is the instance ID, dddddddddd is the start time of the model run, and mmmmmmmmmmm is the model run type, such as namforecast.
+Combined they form the modelRunID, xxxx-dddddddddd-mmmmmmmmmmm, as this example 4358-2023042312-namforecast shows.

+### Create and Ingest ApsViz Station Data:

+The ApsViz station data is used by the ApsViz interface to display station that have data for a specific model run, so this station data is not the same station data in the drf_gauge_station table.
+The ApsViz station data is ingested into the drf_apsviz_station table, which contains additional columns, including the modelRunID and timemark, which the ApsViz interface uses.
+To create this data from the original harvest meta files, and ingest it into the drf_apsviz_station table run the following command:

+python runIngest.py --ingestDir /data/ast-run-ingester/ --modelRunID xxxx-dddddddddd-mmmmmmmmmmm --inputTask runApsVizStationCreateIngest

+Where xxxx-dddddddddd-mmmmmmmmmmm is the same as described above.

-#### Create and Ingest Data Files
+### Create and Ingest Data Files

-To create and ingest the data files first run the command:
+#### To create and ingest the observation data files first run the command:

-python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask DataCreate

-This will create data files in /data/DataIngesting/DAILY_INGEST/.

-On Sterling, using k8s, the command would be:

-python runIngest.py --ingestDir /data/ast-run-ingester/ --inputTask DataCreate
+python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType obs --inputTask DataCreate

 This will create data files in /data/ast-run-ingester/.

 The next step is to ingest the files by running the following command:

-python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask DataIngest

-On Sterling, using k8s, the command would be:

-python runIngest.py --ingestDir /data/ast-run-ingester/ --inputTask DataIngest
+python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType obs --inputTask DataIngest

 This will ingest the data files, created in the above command, into the drf_gauge_data table in the database.

+#### To create and ingest the ADCIRC model data files first run the command:

+python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType model --inputTask DataCreate

+This will create data files in /data/ast-run-ingester/.

+The next step is to ingest the files by running the following command:

+python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType model --inputTask DataIngest

+This will ingest the data files, created in the above command, into the drf_gauge_data table in the database.

-#### Add New Source
+### Add New Source

 To add a new source, first create the source meta, and ingest it into the drf_source_meta table by running the following command: